 On a Camp 404 expedition you'll spend three days carrying a loaded backpack up steep hills along rocky paths.
 There's no denying that this is a fairly strenuous activity, but you don't have to be super fit.
 If you are physically able to walk a few miles now, you can do it.
 You just need to do some training, but start early not the week before!

-How much you train and the weight of your rucksack will have the biggest impact on the physical challenge of an expedition.
+How much you train and the weight of your rucksack will have the biggest impact on the physical challenge and your enjoyment of an expedition.
+It's worth spending time getting fitness levels up and pack weight down.

 Start by making a training schedule.
 Doing this about 6-8 weeks beforehand will give you enough time to make a real improvement to your fitness.
 Set some goals, but make sure your schedule is realistic.

 Build up your training slowly over several weeks.
 This can be a combination of walks and exercises.
 If life is very busy or it's just hard to get out walking you might need to rely more on exercises.
 That's fine, but doing some long walks is essential to allow your body to adjust and to make sure your boots and other gear are trail tested before you go anywhere near a mountain.

 Doing regular training walks is a good routine for a healthy mind and body anyway, and it might become a habit you don't want to break.

 Getting fitter will make you feel more confident about going on Expedition, and the fitter you are the more you will enjoy it.